-This is a trend that we also can find in other studies.
-In a UNDP (2019) survey among 1,970 irregular migrants in Europe (UNDP, 2019), 70 percent of respondents say they want to live permanently in Europe, and only 15 percent say they wish to return to their home country at some point.
+This is a trend that we also find in other studies.
+In a UNDP (2019) survey among 1,970 irregular migrants in Europe (UNDP, 2019), 70 per cent of respondents said they wanted to live permanently in Europe, and only 15 per cent said they wished to return to their country of origin at some point.
 The ones who had a work permit and a job were somewhat more likely to want to return than the ones who did not.
 The authors of this study interpret this to indicate that increasing access to legal documents and incomes will increase willingness to return (UNDP, 2019, p.
 75).
-This is probably an over-interpretation of the data, as there are more migrants with work permits who do not wish to return than there are migrants with a work permit who wish to return; the group of irregular migrants that do not wish to return was 4 times bigger than the group who say they wish to do so, and there is only 15 percentage points difference in the share that earns money in the two groups.
-When other factors are controlled for in a regression model, legal status has no significant effect on explaining variation in desire to remain in Europe (UNDP, 2019, p.103).
-The finding that the small group who want to return are somewhat more likely to have a work permit and a job can also be interpreted more in line with the study of Van Meeteren and colleagues (2009) described above - that among irregular migrants in Europe, there are groups that have different aims and goals for their journey.
+This is probably an over-interpretation of the data, as there were more migrants with work permits who did not wish to return than there were migrants with a work permit who did wish to return; the group of irregular migrants that did not wish to return was 4 times bigger than the group who said they wished to do so, and the difference between the two groups (the ones with work permit the ones without) was at only 15 percentage points.
+When controlling for other factors in a regression model, legal status has no significant effect on explaining variation in desire to remain in Europe (UNDP, 2019, p.103).
+The finding that the small group who want to return are somewhat more likely to have a work permit and a job can also be interpreted more in line with the study of Van Meeteren and colleagues (2009) described above-that among irregular migrants in Europe, there are groups that have different aims and goals for their journey.
 "Target earners" who just want to earn a fixed amount of money to be able to go back and realise their dreams in their country of origin are probably likely to accept harsher working conditions and more hardship in Europe (and thus may be more likely to have a job), compared with those who aim to live in Europe long term.

-The literature combined suggests that among irregular migrants in Europe there are some who plan to stay short term and return to their country of origin once they have saved up some money, but that a substantial share of the irregular migrants who come to Europe intend to stay long term, some hoping to get legal documents, but others with an intention to stay and work in spite of not gaining legal status.
-This is however an area where little research has been published in English this far.
+The combined literature suggests that among irregular migrants in Europe there are some who plan to stay short term and return to their country of origin once they have saved up some money, but that a substantial share of the irregular migrants who come to Europe intend to stay long term, some hoping to get legal documents, but others with an intention to stay and work in spite of not gaining legal status.
+However, this is an area where so far little research has been published in English.